85–87. Grazing goat problems Consider the following sequence of p... | Study Prep in Pearson+

 85–87.
 Grazing goat problems Consider the following sequence of problems related to grazing goats tied to a rope.
 (See the Guided Project Grazing goat problems.)

 A circular corral of unit radius is enclosed by a fence.
-A goat is outside the corral and tied to the fence with a rope of length 0≤a ≤ π (see figure).
-What is the area of the region (outside the corral) that the goat can reach?
+A goat inside the corral is tied to the fence with a rope of length 0≤a≤2 (see figure).
+What is the area of the region (inside the corral) that the goat can graze?
+Check your answer with the special cases a=0 and a=2.

 40–41. {Use of Tech} Slopes of tangent lines